itpplasma/GORILLA/README.md

 ## Acknowledgments
-The authors would like to thank Michael Drevlak and the ASDEX Upgrade Team for providing the stellarator field configuration and the ASDEX Upgrade MHD equilibrium for shot 26884 at 4300 ms.
+The authors would like to thank Michael Drevlak, the ASDEX Upgrade Team and the SOLEDGE3X-EIRENE Team for respectively providing the stellarator field configuration, the ASDEX Upgrade MHD equilibrium for shot 26884 at 4300 ms and the WEST MHD equilibrium for shot 54903 at 8 s.
 Further thanks to Martin Heyn, Philipp Ulbl, Rico Buchholz, Patrick Lainer, and Markus Richter for useful discussions.
 This work has been carried out within the framework of the EUROfusion Consortium, funded by the European Union via the Euratom Research and Training Programme (Grant Agreement No 101052200 — EUROfusion).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Commission.
 Neither the European Union nor the European Commission can be held responsible for them.